Unlocking the Potential of Bilingual Learners through Collaborative Partnerships and Systems Convening

 Partnerships

-CRiCLE works in partnership with local community schools and Cambridge Bilingual Groups, a volunteer support organisation which offers hands-on training for professional development of community teachers and step-by-step guidance to help ethnic communities to set up community language schools.
-Join their facebook to follow up-to-date information on community language education.
+CRiCLE collaborates closely with local community schools and Cambridge Bilingual Groups, a volunteer support organisation that provides hands-on training and professional development for community language teachers and step-by-step guidance to help ethnic communities establish community language schools.
+For the latest updates on community language education, follow Cambridge Bilingual Groups on Facebook.

-We have a long-standing partnership with the Bell Foundation working on reseach and development projects on EAL teaching and assessment in schools.
+We have a long-standing partnership with the Bell Foundation working on research and development projects on EAL teaching and assessment in schools.

 Research Programmes